The 6 Best Managed WordPress Hosting Providers in 2026

 Scoring is straightforward:

-• 5 points for no downtime
+• 5 points for excellent reliability and recovery features

 Powerful Tools and Workflow on Autopilot (20%)